Morag Bellingham: Casting

-Frances played the role of Morag on and off for twenty-nine years.
-During flashbacks to the character's past, Morag was portrayed by Eve Kelman, Vanessa Goddard and Pheobe Taylor-Bush respectively.
 After an eight-year hiatus, in 2001 it was announced that Frances had returned to the serial and Morag would be "more evil" than ever.
 In 2002 Frances again returned to the serial.
 In 2008, Frances signed another six-month contract with the serial.
 She also revealed that fans miss her when she is absent.
 Discussing this, Frances said "I really adore playing her and I get a lot of people saying 'when are you coming back?"
 Of her return Frances said "I've played Morag for so long that I have no trouble slipping back into character.
 I know her so well."

 In 2009 executive producer Cameron Welsh revealed that Frances was back filming and she was "very much part of plans going forward" for the future.
 In 2010, she signed another six-month contract and appeared again from January 2011.
 Frances admitted she wanted to become a permanent cast member.
 On 14 April 2011, it was announced that Frances had finished filming her final scenes.
 A show spokesman said "Morag is a much-loved Summer Bay character and we're sure we'll see her back."
 Frances returned for another guest stint in early 2012.
 Frances reprised the role in late 2015 for a brief return in early 2016.
 In November 2016, a writer for TV Soap reported that Frances had reprised the role once more for a brief stint in 2017.
 Frances had hoped to return to the role in 2018 as part of the show's 30th anniversary celebrations, however, on 28 May 2018, Frances died from bladder cancer.